 Despite your best intentions and hard work, you won’t see dramatic commissions if you’re promoting the wrong product

 Product selection is one of the most highly overlooked elements of starting up as an affiliate marketer.

-I know your pain because I’ve been there; I’ve sunk hundreds of hours into a project, only to find out the products I had been promoting and the demographics I thought were visiting my website weren’t truly what I thought.
-And then I wised up …
+I’ve sunk hundreds of hours into a project only to find out the products I had been promoting and the demographics I thought were visiting my website weren’t truly what I thought.

 In this guide, we’ll be sharing how you can tap into free and paid tools to discover what your visitors really want; the products that will give you the best bang-for-your-buck.

-Chapter 1: Ask Your Readers, Directly
+Part 1: Ask Your Readers, Directly

 Cut to the chase and go directly to your source: ask your readers what they want from your website.